AS Levels/A Levels

 6 GCSEs grade 9-4 (grade A-C) in academic subjects, although some subjects may require grade 9-6 (grade A-B).
 If you haven’t taken traditional qualifications, or have not studied in the UK, we may be able to offer you a place based on performance in an entry test.
 To progress from AS to A Level, students need a minimum of 3 ASs at grade D or above.
 A satisfactory reference may be required.

 This programme is suitable for students who wish to study a range of different subjects and intend to progress onto A2 Levels and into higher education.

 If you wish to study a range of different subjects and intend to progress to higher education, this course is for you.
-In A Level subjects which have been reformed as part of the national programme of changes to A Levels, you will take the new two-year linear A Levels.
-You will also sit the new free-standing AS exams at the end of your first year.
+We have some of the highest value-added of sixth-form/FE colleges in the UK.

 - Business studies